Matcha Powder Price in India: What You Should Expect to Pay in 2026

 Why Real Matcha Is Expensive

-Shade growing: Three to four weeks before harvest, the tea plants are covered with bamboo shade structures or nets.
-This reduces sunlight, stresses the plant, and causes it to produce more chlorophyll and L-theanine (the calming amino acid).
-Setting up and maintaining shade infrastructure is expensive and time-consuming.
+Shade growing: Three to four weeks before harvest, workers cover the tea plants.
+They use bamboo shade structures or nets to cover them.
+This reduces sunlight and stresses the plant.
+The plant then produces more chlorophyll and L-theanine.
+L-theanine is the calming amino acid.
+Setting up shade infrastructure is expensive.
+It also takes a lot of time to maintain.

-Removing stems and veins: The picked leaves are steamed to stop oxidation, then the stems (aracha) and veins (tencha) are removed by hand.
-Only the leaf blade (tencha) is used for matcha.
+Removing stems and veins: The picked leaves are steamed to stop oxidation.
+Then workers remove the stems and veins by hand.
+The stems are called aracha.
+The veins are called tencha.
+Only the leaf blade is used for matcha.
+The leaf blade is called tencha.

-Stone grinding: Dried tencha is stone-ground between granite millstones at very slow speeds (to prevent heat damage) into the ultra-fine powder.
-Each stone grinder produces only about 30–40g of matcha per hour.
-This slow pace is necessary to preserve the colour, flavour, and nutrients.
+Stone grinding: Dried tencha is ground between granite millstones.
+The grinding is very slow.
+This prevents heat damage.
+The powder becomes ultra-fine.
+Each stone grinder makes only 30–40g of matcha per hour.
+This slow pace is necessary.
+It preserves the colour, flavour, and nutrients.

 All of this adds up.
 A kilo of high-quality Japanese matcha from a good farm costs USD 50–200 wholesale.
-By the time it is imported, cleared through Indian customs, FSSAI-registered, distributed, and retailed, the price in India is significantly higher than the wholesale cost.
+It gets imported into India.
+It goes through Indian customs.
+It gets FSSAI-registered.
+Then it gets distributed and sold in stores.
+By this time, the price in India is much higher.
+It costs way more than the wholesale cost.

 Import Costs and Taxes in India